Dr Olivia Campbell

 identity development

-My clients often come to therapy feeling overwhelmed, but after working together, they typically feel more calm, open and courageous to face life's challenges.
+My clients often come to therapy feeling overwhelmed, but after working together, they typically feel more self-compassionate and confident to face life's challenges.

 This includes the spectrum of anxiety from mild worry to clinically significant anxiety.
 I consider anxiety as an umbrella term, including: stress, general anxiety, social anxiety, obsessive-compulsive tendencies, attachment issues, trauma responses, a part of ADHD, and more.